"Granny Nav" to guide elderly drivers on the road

-Nicknamed “Granny Nav”, the technology is being developed as part of a 12 million pound ($19.34 million) program by the UK’s Research Council to help the elderly better navigate while driving.
+Nicknamed “Granny Nav”, the technology is being developed as part of a 12 million pound ($19.34 million) programme by the UK’s Research Council to help the elderly better navigate while driving.

 “For many older people, particularly those living alone or in rural areas, driving is essential for maintaining their independence, giving them the freedom to get out and about without having to rely on others,” Professor Phil Blythe who led the research said in a press statement.